 Figure S8 | Statistical results for flake platforms. (a) Density distribution of flakes’ platform thickness and width. (b) Number of flakes with different platform shapes. (c) Box plots showing the maximum dimension of flakes with different platform shapes. (d) Box plots showing thickness at 50% maximum dimension of flakes with different platform shapes.

 The directions of dorsal scars from 356 flakes were recorded.
 We divided the directions into 8 sections (Figure S9a).
 Except for 85 scars that we could not orient, the number of dorsal scars in each direction were recorded.
 Among them, 221 flakes have dorsal scars that have the same directions of the flake’s percussion axis.
 The other major directions are from directions 2, 3 and 8 (marked in the gray semi-circle) suggesting that most of the previous flakes on original cores have similar directions of the final scar.
-In other words, rotation of the core is not frequent.
+In other words, rotation of the core was not frequent.